 Homemade Slow Cooker Chicken Stock

-Using a 5qt slow cooker, place chicken carcass in the center.
+- In the bowl of a 5-6 quart slow cooker, place chicken carcass in the center.
 Arrange chopped veggies and other ingredients around the outside.
 Pour 10 cups water carefully into slow cooker.